luajit-remake/luajit-remake/README.md

 * A feature-complete Lua 5.1 interpreter, which is automatically generated from a [semantical description of the LuaJIT bytecodes](annotated/bytecodes).
 * A completely re-engineered Lua runtime.
 For example, our implementation of the Lua table uses hidden class, instead of a naive hash table as in Lua/LuaJIT.

+You might want to read [this blog post](https://sillycross.github.io/2022/11/22/2022-11-22/) to understand more about our design.

 ### Interpreter performance comparison

 On [a variety of benchmarks](luabench), we demonstrate that our interpreter is 34.6% faster than LuaJIT's interpreter, and 185% faster than the official PUC Lua5.1 interpreter[^1].